This book caught my eye immediately!

 Adaptive Dance and Rhythms for all Ages with Basic Lesson Plan, you'll

-exercises, clapping rhythms, and expressive dance, either in separate 5 minute
+floor exercises, clapping rhythms, and expressive dance, either in separate 5

-segments, or part of the 40 minute lesson plan.
-Geared for kids and adults with
+minute segments, or part of the 40 minute lesson plan.
+Geared for kids and

 Review by GEM